TCAD - Modeling of Processes and Devices

-We investigate diffusion processes, as encountered in semiconductor technology, both theoretically and experimentally.
-Our aim is to improve process characterization and optimization by simulation.
+We investigate diffusion and implantation processes, as encountered in semiconductor technology, both theoretically and experimentally.
 We develop models and determine the parameters required for process simulation.
-Our research activities include the investigation of diffusion in multilayer structures, of the electrical activation of dopant atoms, measurements of vacancy concentrations in silicon wafers using platinum diffusion and DLTS, and theoretical work on diffusion mechanisms.
+Our research activities include the investigation of diffusion in multilayer structures, of the electrical activation of dopant atoms, measurements of vacancy concentrations in silicon wafers, for instance using platinum diffusion and DLTS, and theoretical work on diffusion mechanisms.